-5. System for Communicating

-- a.
-The District will ask employees to report the following to their supervisor: - 1) COVID-19 symptoms, - 2) Possible close contact, and - 3) Possible COVID-19 hazards at the district or school sites. - 4) LEA will not discriminate or retaliate for reporting symptoms, exposure, or hazards. - b.
-Provide information regarding procedures or policies for accommodating employees with medical or other conditions that put them at increased risk of severe COVID-19 illness. - c.
-Provide information to ensure access to COVID-19 testing. - 1) Testing as required by state law, regulation, or state or local public health order, the district or charter school shall inform affected employees of their obligation to be tested and the possible consequences of a positive test. - d.
-Communicate information about COVID-19 hazards and the employer's COVID-19 policies and procedures to employees and to other employers, persons, and entities within or in contact with the employer's worksite. - Give notice of the potential close contact, within one business day, in a way that does not reveal any personal identifying information of the COVID-19 case, to the following: - a) All employees who were on the premises at the same worksite as the COVID-19 case during the high-risk exposure period and their authorized representatives. - b) Independent contractors and other employers present at the worksite during the infectious period. - c) The District will provide a written notice (email is to be considered written notice) to all employees, and the employers of subcontracted employees, who were on the premises at the same worksite as the qualifying individual within the

-- infectious period that they may have been exposed to COVID-19, in a manner the employer normally uses to communicate employment-related information. - d) Provide a written notice to the exclusive representative, if any, of employees who have received notification. - e) Notification must include information regarding COVID-19-related benefits to which the employee may be entitled under applicable federal, state, or local laws. - FMLA/CFRA (Family Medical Leave Act/California Family Rights Act Leave) - Available Sick Leave/ Paid Time Off (PTO) - Negotiated leave provisions - Workers Compensation - f) Notification must include information on the cleaning and disinfection plan that the employer plans to implement and complete per the guidelines of the federal Centers for Disease Control.
+- 3) Examples: Schools, school buildings, offices, office buildings, maintenance and operations facilities, transportation facilities, and other local educational agency facilities - 5.
+System for Communicating - a.
+The District will ask employees to report the following to their supervisor: - 1) Positive test results for COVID-19 - 2) Possible close contacts before and after testing positive - 3) Possible COVID-19 hazards at the district or school sites.
+LEA will not discriminate or retaliate for reporting symptoms, exposure, or hazards. - b.
+Provide information to ensure access to COVID-19 testing. - c.
+Communicate information about COVID-19 hazards and the employer's COVID-19 policies and procedures to employees and to other employers, persons, and entities within or in contact with the employer's worksite. - 1) Give notice of the potential close contact, within one business day, in a way that does not reveal any personal identifying information of the COVID-19 case, to the following: - a) All employees who were on the premises at the same worksite as the COVID-19 case during the high-risk exposure period and their authorized representatives. - b) Independent contractors and other employers present at the worksite during the infectious period. - c) The District will provide a written notice (email is to be considered written notice) to all employees, and the employers of subcontracted employees, who were on the premises at the same worksite as the qualifying individual within the infectious period that they may have been exposed to COVID-19, in a manner the employer normally uses to communicate employment-related information. - d) Provide a written notice to the exclusive representative, if any, of employees who have received notification. - e) Notification must include information regarding COVID-19-related benefits to which the employee may be entitled under applicable federal, state, or local laws. - FMLA/CFRA (Family Medical Leave Act/California Family Rights Act Leave) - Available Sick Leave/ Paid Time Off (PTO) - Negotiated leave provisions - Workers Compensation